Scotland needs a first minister for a new decade, says Forbes

 Kate Forbes has pitched herself to SNP members as a “first minister for a new decade” in the race to replace Nicola Sturgeon.

-The Finance Secretary is currently running against Health Secretary Humza Yousaf and former community safety minister Ash Regan in the race for SNP leadership and the keys to Bute House.
+The Scottish Finance Secretary is currently running against Health Secretary Humza Yousaf and former community safety minister Ash Regan for the SNP leadership and the keys to Bute House.

-Continuity, Ms Forbes told the BBC’s Sunday Show, “won’t cut it”, in what could be seen as a veiled swipe at Mr Yousaf who has been described as such – although the Health Secretary has rejected the label and said he would be his “own man”.
+Ms Forbes told the BBC’s Sunday Show that continuity “won’t cut it”, in what could be seen as a veiled swipe at Mr Yousaf who has been described as such – although the Health Secretary has rejected the label and said he would be his “own man”.

 “Keep doing the same things, you’re going to get the same results, and that’s why I think we need a fundamental shift,” she said.

-Ms Forbes said she would seek to invest in small businesses, giving them “breathing space” to help grow the economy, but added competency in government could lead to increased support for Scottish independence.
+Ms Forbes said she would seek to invest in small businesses, giving them “breathing space” to help grow the economy, and added that competency in government could lead to increased support for Scottish independence.

 “To do that, they need a leader with the competence and the experience of delivery,” she added.